Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 ## Delete Pacman keyring

-Pacman OpenPGP keys (generated with `pacman-key`) are obviously always different across builds.
+Pacman OpenPGP keys (generated with `pacman-key`) are obviously always different across each generations / builds.
 Fortunately, WSL has a built-in ["oobe" (Out Of the Box Experience) mechanism](https://learn.microsoft.com/en-us/windows/wsl/build-custom-distro#add-the-wsl-distribution-configuration-file) which allows to automatically run a script at the first boot of the image.
-We therefore took advantage of this mechanism to completely delete the Pacman's keyring as a post-build operation and automatically recreate it at the first boot of the image via the "oobe" script (by running `pacman-key --init && pacman-key --populate archlinux` from it).
+We therefore took advantage of this mechanism by completely deleting Pacman's keyring as a post-build operation and have it automatically recreated it at the first boot of the image via the "oobe" script (by running `pacman-key --init && pacman-key --populate archlinux` from it).

 This avoid non-deterministic data in the Pacman keyring, such as: